TAKEO MORIYAMA-EAST PLANTS

 Release Date: ’28th’ September 2018.

 Following the commercial success of BBE Music’s critically acclaimed compilation J Jazz: Deep Modern Jazz From Japan 1969-1984, the UK-based label decided to release a new series featuring J Jazz classics.
 The latest instalment in the series is Takeo Moriyama’s 1983 cult classic East Plants.
-It will released by BBE Music on the ’28th’ September 2018, and the reissue of Takeo Moriyama’s album East Plants as a CD and 2 LP set will be welcomed by J-Jazz
+It will released by BBE Music on the ’28th’ September 2018, and the reissue of Takeo Moriyama’s album East Plants as a CD and 2 LP set will be welcomed by collectors of J-Jazz.

 Takeo Moriyama was born on the ‘27th’ of January 1945, in Katsunuma, in the Yamanashi Prefecture.
 As a child, Takeo Moriyama played piano before switching to drums in his late teens.
 This resulted in him taking a degree in percussion at the Tokyo University of the Arts.